Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ### Concurrency

-Task based APIs enable to better compose asynchronous code and making concious decisions whether to execute the asynchronous code sequentially or concurrent.
+Task based APIs enable to better compose asynchronous code and making conscious decisions whether to execute the asynchronous code sequentially or concurrent.

 #### Small amount of concurrent message operations

+By default all outgoing message operations on the message handler contexts are batched (READ DOCO HERE).
+In summary batched means they are collected in memory and sent out when the handler is completed.
+So the IO-bound work happens outside the execution scope of a handler (individual transports may apply optimizations).
+For a small amount of outgoing message operations it makes sense, in order to reduce complexity, to sequentially await all the outgoing operations like shown below.

 snippet: BatchedDispatchHandler

-For immediate dispatch it might make sense
+Immediate dispatch (READ DOCO HERE) means outgoing message operations will be immediately dispatched to the transport of choice.
+For immediate dispatch operations it might make sense execute them concurrently like shown below.

 snippet: ImmediateDispatchHandler

 #### Large amount of concurrent message operations

 snippet: PacketsImmediateDispatchHandler